karthikrameshpanaroma/panaromawallet-guides/faq/en/balance/what-syncing-status-on-a-coin-means.md

-# What does the 'syncing' status on a coin means?
+# What does the 'syncing' status on a coin mean?

 The 'syncing' status indicator on a coin signifies that the Panaroma Decentralized app is attempting to synchronize itself with a specific blockchain.